City Walks Through Italy: Your Guide to 20 Must-See Destinations

 5. Turin, Piedmont

-Turin is the capital city of Piedmont in northern Italy, known for its refined architecture and cuisine.
-Many wonderful buildings include churches, palaces, and defensive structures.
+Turin is the capital of Piedmont in northern Italy.
+It is known for its refined architecture and cuisine.
+The city has many wonderful buildings, including churches, palaces, and defensive structures.

 One of the main points of interest in Turin is the famous Shroud of Turin.

-The shroud is housed in the Cathedral of St John the Baptist, built 1491–98, and has been guarded for four centuries.
+The shroud is housed in the Cathedral of St John the Baptist, built between 1491 and 98, and has been guarded for four centuries.
 Even if you are not a believer, the story portrayed in the video within the church is fascinating.

 While in Turin, visit the Piazza San Carlo, the main plaza of Turin.
 It is a big area lined with many cafes and the churches of Santa Cristina and San Carlo at the southern end, known as the “twins” of Turin.